archity/archity.github.io/index.md

 # Research Projects

-Some of my academic projects related to research on AI and Machine Learning:
+Some of my projects related to research on AI and Machine Learning:

+* Music Genre Classifier
 * Understanding COVID-19 Trends on Twitter
-* Digit Recognition using Neural Network
-* Fairness in Classification on COMPAS Dataset

 Detailed list of all academic projects can be found [here](./Projects.md).